lgreco/comp-460-f25-week-00/README.md

 The only files you may upload are standard source code files: `.py` for Python, `.java` for Java, `.c` for C, `.rs` for Rust, etc.

-If you are not certain, ask.
+If you are not certain, please ask.